International Invited Speakers

 He has always been interested and involved in Medical Informatics and the presentation of medical imaging to clinicians and students, at all levels.

 Teaching – of medical students, junior medical officers, radiologists in training and radiologist colleagues and other clinical colleagues as well as radiographers, nurses and community colleagues – has always been and continues as a strong interest.

 President of Canadian Association of Radiation Oncology

 Dr. Corinne Doll is a Clinical Professor in the Department of Oncology at the University of Calgary and Radiation Oncologist at Tom Baker Cancer Centre.
 She completed medical school and radiation oncology residency training at the University of British Columbia in Vancouver, and Fellowship training at Princess Margaret Hospital in Toronto.
 She was recruited to Calgary in 2001, and has developed clinical and research interests in gynecologic and gastrointestinal cancers.
 She is Leader of Translational Research and Clinical Brachytherapy Lead, Division of Radiation Oncology, and Deputy Medical Director of the Tom Baker Cancer Centre.
-She is Co-Chair of the Cervical Cancer Working Group of the Canadian Clinical Trials Group (CCTG), Executive Committee member of the CCTG Gyne Disease Site Group, Special Expert of the NCI Gynecologic Cancer Steering Committee, and President of the Canadian Association of Radiation Oncology.
+She served two terms as Co-Chair of the Cervical Cancer Working Group of the Canadian Clinical Trials Group, and is an Executive Committee member of the CCTG Gyne Disease Site Group.
+She served as Special Expert of the NCI Gynecologic Cancer Steering Committee, and is currently Co-Chair, NCI NIH Cervical Cancer Task Force.
+In addition, she is President of the Canadian Association of Radiation Oncology.

 Professor Vedang Murthy